-WATCH: Huge Green Fireball Streaks Across Midwest Sky
+WATCH: Huge, Green Fireball Streaks Across Midwest Sky

 The American Meteor Society tracks reports of meteor sightings, and says that it received more than 200 today.
 Most of those reports were in Illinois and Wisconsin, but there were also sightings in Michigan, Indiana, Ohio, Iowa, New York, Kentucky, Minnesota and Ontario, Canada.

 So why the bright green color?
-"It's probably the interaction of the material in the meteor and the friction, the heat that is a result of the friction as it moves very very rapidly through the atmosphere," says Last.
+"It's probably the interaction of the material in the meteor and the friction, the heat that is a result of the friction as it moves very, very rapidly through the atmosphere," says Last.

 The AMS explains that the makeup of elements can impact the color we see.
 For example, it says the element nickel can cause a meteor to appear green.